VedMK/BCS-portfolio-Ved/README.md

 - CTFs
 - Security research
 - Cloud security

-As I progress, I want to move from learning individual concepts to combining them in larger projects and more realistic security environments.

 This portfolio is a work in progress and will grow alongside my cybersecurity journey.